 DummyTermination Board

 Dummy Termination Board is required for Sink, Dongle and Direct Attach Sink testing.
 The Dummy Termination Board shall be prepared by the DUT vendor and submitted along with the DUT.
-The Dummy Termination Board represents the impedance characteristics of the DUT and is used for subtracting eCBUS-S FWD or eCBUS-D FWD signal from the bi-directional eCBUS-S or eCBUS-D signal as shown in Sections 4.7.1 and 5.7.1.
+The Dummy Termination Board can be the DUT itself, set to BIST IMPEDANCE_MODE to represent the impedance characteristics of the DUT and is used for subtracting eCBUS-S FWD or eCBUS-D FWD signal from the bi-directional eCBUS-S or eCBUS-D signal as shown in Sections 4.7.1 and 5.7.1.

+EMI Source Device

+EMI Source device is used for Cable EMI test.
+It shall generate 6Gbps AV signal of PRBS pattern and 480 mode as defined in MHL3 BIST specification.
+It shall generate eCBUS-S FWD clock and PRBS data pattern, or eCBUS-D FWD clock and PRBS data pattern, as defined in MHL3 BIST specification.
+The Source device shall be enclosed in a metal shielding box.

+EMI Sink Device

+EMI Sink device is used for Cable EMI test.
+It shall receive 6Gbps AV signal of PRBS pattern and 480 mode as defined in MHL3 BIST specification.
+It shall generate eCBUS-S BWD PRBS data pattern, or eCBUS-D BWD PRBS data pattern, as defined in MHL3 BIST specification.
+The Sink device shall be enclosed in a metal shielding box.

 MHL System-level Equipment